How to Write an Opinion Essay Like a Pro

 We’ve asked our writers to share practical tips on writing an A-worthy opinion essay.
 Here come their dos and don’ts of crafting this type of academic paper:

-Transition words allow your writing to flow, linking the points together to ensure a logical sequence and help readers follow your train of thought.
-In opinion writing, these words are sentence starters to explain your point and make the audience understand how your ideas relate to each other.
+They allow your writing to flow, linking the points together to ensure a logical sequence and help readers follow your train of thought.
+In opinion writing, these words are introductory phrases, transitions, and opinion clues to explain your view and make the audience understand how your ideas relate.

-For those wondering how to write an opinion essay without using I, transition phrases could be as follows:
+For those wondering how to write an opinion essay without using I, the phrases could be as follows:

 Sure enough, they work for standard first-person opinion essays, too.